 I laid down to drink and soak in the scenery of the mountains around.
 I never had such a powerful and heavenly nap in my life before.
 Feeling of absolute surrender!

-Although there were the same grassland, flowers and snow-clad peaks but in an extend and glory they already outshone the wonder and joy of the day before.
-The greenery was really a treat to the eyes while the overall ambiance works on rest of the senses
+Although there were the same grassland, flowers and snow-clad peaks but in an extent and glory, they already outshone the wonder and joy of the day before.
+The greenery was really a treat to the eyes while the overall ambiance works on the rest of the senses

 The path was well laid out by the villagers and it was hard to miss the way through it.
 Still, I got lost for around 30-40 minutes.
 With no signals and the internet, I was unable to connect to any of my travel partners.
 The crackle of leaves, whisper of a breeze, sound of one’s breathing and the silence of nature, were the only sounds I could hear out.